EnzyBrand/DeliveryService/README.md

 ### Step 2: Register Carrier Service

-Once your service is deployed to Vercel, register it with Shopify:
+The service is already deployed!
+Register it with Shopify using the production URL:

 ```bash
 curl -X POST "https://your-shop.myshopify.com/admin/api/2023-07/carrier_services.json" \